trychlos/pwix-accounts-ui/README.md

 ### Methods

-- `AccountsUI.clearPanel()`
+- `AccountsUI.clearPanel( name )`

-    A client-only method which clears the current panel.
+    A client-only method which clears the panel currently displayed by the named `acUserLogin` instance.

 - `AccountsUI.dropdownItems()`